omega-800/ost-vpn-proposal/vpn.typ

 open-source nature allows for third-party audits and transparency, ensuring there are no undisclosed vulnerabilities.
 In contrast, Cisco's proprietary system limits visibility into the underlying security mechanisms.

+= Proposal

+Fully integrate StrongSwan, leveraging OST’s internal expertise to provide an alternative to the proprietary SSL-based remote-access system with a transparent, auditable, customizable solution that delivers superior security and high-traffic performance.

 #pagebreak()